Rhett & Link: Personal lives

-Rhett and Link currently live in La Crescenta-Montrose, California, where they run a Burbank-based production company named Mythical Entertainment.
-Rhett and his wife, Jessie, have two sons.
-Link and his wife, Christy, have two sons and a daughter.
+McLaughlin and Neal currently live in La Crescenta-Montrose, California, where they run a Burbank-based production company named Mythical Entertainment.
+McLaughlin and his wife, Jessie, have two sons.
+Neal and his wife, Christy, have two sons and a daughter.

 McLaughlin and Neal were both raised as Christians and previously worked as full-time missionaries while attending college.
 In 2020, both described their changes in faith in separate episodes of their podcast Ear Biscuits.
-Both said they are no longer evangelical Christians, with Rhett saying he would call himself "a hopeful agnostic" and Link saying he would call himself "an agnostic who wants to be hopeful".
+Both said they are no longer evangelical Christians, with McLaughlin saying he would call himself "a hopeful agnostic" and Neal saying he would call himself "an agnostic who wants to be hopeful".

-In an October 2025 episode of Ear Biscuits, Rhett McLaughlin revealed he had recently undergone a heart ablation procedure (specifically, pulse field ablation) to correct atrial flutter and atrial fibrillation.
+In an October 2025 episode of Ear Biscuits, McLaughlin revealed he had recently undergone a heart ablation procedure (specifically, pulse field ablation) to correct atrial flutter and atrial fibrillation.
 Citing the health scare as an impetus to explore creative passions with less stress, he simultaneously announced the launch of his solo YouTube channel, @RhettMcLaughlin, which focuses on his personal interests and video essays.